ambroseled/SnoGo-SnowSports-Tracker/README.md

   - Open IntelliJ Idea
   - Import a project and locate the unzipped folder `Fitness-Tracker-App`
   - Follow the instructions, clicking next and leaving everything as default

+## Usage
+- Refer to `User Manual.pdf` for specific details on application usage